Veselin-Ganchev/DXC-vending/README.md

 Simple vending machine web application made with ReactJS, TypeScript and Local API.

+## Actions:

-- You can insert coins, select products, buy product and reset the machine.
+- Insert coins, select products, buy product and reset the machine.
-- The machine returns change and allows users to reset the transaction.
+- Returns change and has option to reset the transaction.

 ## Denomination